nbalakr2/Data-Mining-Project-1/README.md

 - **Demographic variables**: Race/ethnicity, education, income
 - **Noise exposure**: Self-reported work or leisure exposure to loud noise

-These features allow for both a biological and social understanding of hearing health.
+I believe that these features should allow for both a biological and social understanding of hearing health.

-## Pre-processing the Data (Planned)
+## Pre-processing the Data (In Progress)
 - **Handle missing values** → NHANES has incomplete responses.
 I’ll decide whether to drop or impute based on coverage.
 - **Combine cycles** → Merge data from multiple NHANES cycles (2011–2020) for a larger sample.
 - **Recode categorical data** → Clean categories for gender, race/ethnicity, and education.